cxn03651/write_xlsx/workbook.md

 #### <a name="set_calc_mode" class="anchor" href="#set_calc_mode"><span class="octicon octicon-link" /></a>set_calc_mode(mode)

-+Set the calculation mode for formulas in the workbook.
+Set the calculation mode for formulas in the workbook.
 This is mainly of use for workbooks with slow formulas where you want to allow the user to calculate them manually.

 The mode parameter can be one of the following strings: